Vyral/brandi-adkins/_posts/2019-09-05-can-you-profit-from-the-fastest-growing-trend-in-real-estate.md

 {% include pullquote.html %}

-These reasons explain why big builders and investors are so keen on "build to rent" right now, but is there a way you could benefit from the same underlying market conditions, too?<br>&nbsp;<br>Well, **one smart option is to invest in a single-family home yourself and then rent it out**.<br>&nbsp;<br>This might make a lot of sense in the current market for two big reasons:<br>&nbsp;<br>First, **mortgage rates are at a temporary dip right now** and are near their all-time lows.<br>&nbsp;<br>In other words, **it's simply more affordable to buy a home right now**, because the interest payments at current rates would be so much lower than if you bought even six months ago.<br>&nbsp;<br>The other good reason is that several affordable and attractive single-family homes have recently come on our area market.
+These reasons explain why big builders and investors are so keen on "build to rent" right now, but is there a way you could benefit from the same underlying market conditions, too?<br>&nbsp;<br>Well, **one smart option is to invest in a single-family home yourself and then rent it out**.<br>&nbsp;<br>This might make a lot of sense in the current market for two big reasons:<br>&nbsp;<br>First, **mortgage rates are at a temporary dip right now** and are near their all-time lows.<br>&nbsp;<br>In other words, **it's simply more affordable to buy a home right now**, because the interest payments at current rates would be so much lower than if you bought even six months ago.<br>&nbsp;<br>The other good reason is that several affordable and attractive single-family homes have recently come onto our area market.
 In my opinion, they would make an excellent choice as an investment property.<br>&nbsp;<br>If you would like to see the homes I have in mind or if you have any questions in general, please reach out to me.
 I’d be glad to share my list with you.